kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(5\) Orbital parameters for parking, transfer and final orbits;

-\(6\) Hazardous materials, as defined in §401.5 of this chapter, and radioactive materials, and the amounts of each;
+\(6\) Hazardous materials, as defined in [[Volume 4/A General/0401 Organization and definitions.md#§401.5   Definitions.|§401.5]] of this chapter, and radioactive materials, and the amounts of each;

 \(7\) Intended payload operations during the life of the payload; and